ITMO-NSS-team/FEDOT.Miscellaneous/contribution/how-to-embed.md

 Hint!
 Check for all Enum-style types needed to create metadata at core.repository.
 After choosing or creating the metadata block take into account the “strategy” field containing the location and name of the evaluation strategy.

-Before filling in this field you need to know that every model in Fedot has quite a familiar interface with /fit/ and /predict/ methods.
+Before filling in this field you need to know that every model in Fedot has quite a familiar interface with fit and predict methods.
 Any model uses what is called a ‘strategy pattern’ for the model evaluation.
 In other words, it has _eval_strategy parameter defined by the model type (passed to the Model class constructor) and the task type.
 Check for it at core/models/model.py
 ```python
 self._eval_strategy = _eval_strategy_for_task(self.model_type, task.task_type)
 ```